NickBolles/Awesome/README.md

 - [Feathers-plus/CLI](https://github.com/feathers-plus/generator-feathers-plus)

   Feathers-plus/CLI is a coding buddy.
 It's built on top of Yeoman and generates a ton of code for you and is safe to re-run.
 This is huge because it's not just a copy and paste boilerplate, it's a living breathing upgradable project.
-I've become one of the several goto people for Typescript in Feathers-plus/CLI and I am in communication with the core maintainer
+I've become one of the several goto people for Typescript in Feathers-plus/CLI and I am in communication with the core maintainer.
+   As of october 2019, this project has become stagnant.
+I've begun using other server frameworks (primarily nest.js)

 - [Feathers-Vuex](https://github.com/feathers-plus/feathers-vuex)

   Feathers-Vuex makes communicating between feathers and your vue components super simple, and efficient (thanks to state management by Vuex).
 I've developed the typescript types and a few other fixes for Feathers-Vuex.
+  - support SSR and fix serialization of models - [Pull Request](https://github.com/feathersjs-ecosystem/feathers-vuex)

 - [Feathers-hooks-commons](https://github.com/feathers-plus/feathers-hooks-common)

-  I've contributed to a few PRs on this, including typescript definitions and submitted a few enhancements
+  I've contributed to a few PRs on this, including [typescript definitions](https://github.com/feathersjs-ecosystem/feathers-hooks-common/pull/469) and submitted a few enhancements

+### Accounts.js

+- Create Accounts.js module for integration into nest.js - [Pull Request](https://github.com/accounts-js/accounts/pull/840)
+- Several Misc fixes - to [typings](https://github.com/accounts-js/accounts/pull/825) - to [error handling](https://github.com/accounts-js/accounts/pull/826) - to [Impersonation API](https://github.com/accounts-js/accounts/pull/841)

 ### Misc